ryanmedus/BoggleSolver/README.md

 ![screenshot](Boggle.png)

-A Boggle solver that randomises the board and solves it quickly.
+A Boggle solver that randomises the board and finds all solutions quickly.